What Is GPS Fleet Tracking?

 What is fleet tracking?

-Fleet tracking is a management system that uses GPS tracking to monitor assets and fleet vehicle locations and activities.
+Fleet tracking is an integral piece of fleet management systems that uses GPS tracking to monitor assets and fleet vehicle locations and activities.

 GPS fleet tracking uses cellular and satellite technology, allowing fleet managers to locate vehicles and assets in real time.